zond/god/README.md

 # TODO

-* Write tests for a gazillion json rpc requests
 * Web interface
  * Functionality
   * Let all websockets get notifications when the connected host does put, del, get